pawelqbera/FlashrrApp/README.md

 ## Features to be added in 0.4.0
 - bugs fixing
+- move card from one collection to another
+- more advanced and user friendly text editor (bold, italic, underline, lists, headlines, urls...)
+- update counter every time when number of displayed cards changes
+- checkbox in header "show flashcards only"
+- add comments on cards
+- presentation view where you can see the list of the cards and preview them at once

 ## Bugs
 - BUG: Edit Card click - attachments are disappearing